irregulargentlewomen/highbar.info/CONTRIBUTING.md

 Please append your information to `data/people.json`. `"name"` and `"bio"` are required fields; target length for bios is about 400-600 characters.
 You may also optionally provide your `"location"`, `"github"` username, `"twitter"` username (no `@`, please!), `"website"` url, and/or `"email"`.

-We ask that only people from groups that are historically underrepresented in the tech industry (women; people of color; LGBTQQIA people, including nonbinary people; people with disabilities; etc) add themselves to this project.
+We ask that only people from groups that are historically underrepresented in the tech industry (women; people of color; LGBTQQIA people, including nonbinary people; people with disabilities; etc.) add themselves to this project.
 We have neither the bandwidth nor the desire to police people's identities; if you add yourself, we'll assume you belong here.

 We also ask that people only add *themselves*.

 ## Other contributions

 Submit a PR.
-Follow the Code of Conduct.
+Follow the [Code of Conduct](/code_of_conduct.md).

 ## Abuse reporting